Semilinear Diffusion Equations on Infinite Graphs: The Dissipative and Lipschitz Cases: Preliminaries and notations

 For a detailed introduction to the graph framework adopted here, we refer to~\cite{keller2021graphs}.
 We now begin with the definition of a graph. \begin{definition}[Graph] A \textit{graph} is a quadruple $G=(X,w,\kappa,\mu)$ given by \begin{itemize} \item a countable set of \emph{nodes} $X$; \item a nonnegative \emph{edge-weight} function $w\colon X\times X \to [0,\infty)$; \item a nonnegative \emph{killing term} $\kappa \colon X \to [0,\infty)$; \item a positive \emph{node measure} $\mu \colon X \to (0,\infty)$ \end{itemize} where the edge-weight function $w$ satisfies: \begin{enumerate}[label={\upshape(\bfseries A\arabic*)},wide = 0pt, leftmargin = 3em] \item Symmetry: $w(x,y)=w(y,x)$ for every $x,y \in X$; \item No loops: $w(x,x)=0$ for every $x \in X$; \item Finite sum: $\sum_{y\in X} w(x,y) < \infty$ for every $x \in X$. \end{enumerate} \end{definition}

 If the cardinality of the node set is finite, i.e., $|X|<\infty$, then $G$ is called a \emph{finite graph}, otherwise, $G$ is called an \emph{infinite graph}.
-The non-zero values $w(x,y)$ of the edge-weight function $w$ are called \emph{weights} associated with the \emph{edge} $\{x,y\}$.
-In this case we will write $x\sim y$ meaning that $x$ is \emph{connected} to $y$.
+We say that two nodes $x$ and $y$ in $X$ are neighbors or connected by an edge, and we write $x\sim y$, if and only if $w(x,y)>0$.
+We will also say, as in standard graph theory, that $\{x,y\}$ is an edge of the graph.
+The non-zero values $w(x,y)$ of the edge-weight function $w$ are called \emph{weights} associated with the edge $\{x,y\}$.
 On the other hand, if $w(x,y)=0$, then we will write $x\nsim y$ meaning that $x$ and $y$ are not connected by an edge.
 A \emph{walk} is a (possibly infinite) sequence of nodes $\{x_{i}\}_{i\geq 0}$ such that $x_{i}\sim x_{i+1}$.
 A \emph{path} is a walk with no repeated nodes.
 A graph is \emph{connected} if there is a finite walk connecting every pair of nodes, that is, for any pair of nodes $x, y$ there is a finite walk such that $x = x_{0}\sim x_{1}\sim\cdots\sim x_{n}=y$.
 Moreover, we will say that a subset $Y \subseteq X$ is connected if for every pair of nodes $x,y \in Y$ there exists a finite walk connecting $x$ and $y$ all of whose nodes are in $Y$.
 A subset $Y \subseteq X$ is a \emph{connected component} of $X$ if $Y$ is maximal with respect to inclusion.

 We define the \textit{degree} $\operatorname{deg}$ of a node as